Northern California TRACON

 When an arriving aircraft nears the Bay Area, Oakland Center advises it to contact NorCal TRACON.
-TRACON gives the arrival a descent profile, ILS and other landing aid clearances.
+TRACON gives the arrival a descent profile and other landing aid clearances.
 During busy times, TRACON often has to hold aircraft in the air.
 After TRACON sets up the flight for an approach to landing, the flight contacts the air traffic control tower at the arrival airport for landing clearance.